soijen/soijen.github.io/en/_posts/2018-04-24-TDF-part-3-cameron-pampa-guanaco.md

 - road-trip
 zoom: 6
 ---
-In the third leg of our <a href="/tierra-del-fuego-van-overview/">8-day overland trip of Tierra del Fuego</a>, we will introduce you to the isolated region of Timaukel.
+In the third leg of our <a href="/tierra-del-fuego-van-overview/">8-day road trip of Tierra del Fuego</a>, we will introduce you to the isolated region of Timaukel.
 If you haven't already, read <a href="/TDF-part-2-cerro-sombrero-cameron/">Part 2</a> of this series.

 <h2>Cameron</h2>
 The small hamlet of Cameron is located slightly after the intersection of route Y-85 and Y-897.
 Cameron is the gateway and municipal seat of the Timaukel region of Tierra del Fuego and has about 60 inhabitants.
 This picturesque coastal village deserves a short detour if only to snap a couple of photos of life in this southern extreme of the world.